RimuruDev/CustomProjectBuilder/README.md

 ## Dependencies
 Unity Editor: Ensure you have Unity Editor installed.

-Nakama Server: A running instance of Nakama Server is required for multiplayer testing.
+[//]: # (Nakama Server: A running instance of Nakama Server is required for multiplayer testing.)

 ## Contributing
 If you have suggestions for improving the utility or have encountered issues, please feel free to contribute: